xelatihy/yocto-gl/readme.md

 To use the library simply include this file and setup the compilation option as described above.
-All library features are documented at the definition and should be relatively easy to use if you are familiar with writing graphics code.
+All library features are documented at their definition and should be relatively easy to use if you are familiar with writing graphics code.
 You can find the extracted documentation at `yocto_gl.md`.
 Here we give an overview of some of the main features.